jxxcarlson/blockParser/README.md

 The function `BlockParser.parseStringArray` takes an array of strings as argument and produces a `Tree Block` as output.
-To do this, one sets up a stack of `BlockType` and a zipper of `Block`, where the latter holds the tree that is being built up.
+To do this, one sets up a  `Stack BlockType` and a `Tree.Zipper Block`, where the latter holds the tree that is being built up.
 New blocks, which are obtained by `Block.get` are always added as a child of a node in the right-most subtree, which we shall call the *spine* of the tree.
 The spine is a connected tree where each node has at most one child.
-The stack is a representation of a segment of the spine.
+The stack is a representation of the spine.
 When a new block is acquired by `Block.get`, its insertion point is the spine is determined by examining the stack.
 Blocks are subject to a partial order defined